 Learning from and within investments

 • Student Emergency Fund (SEF) – Fifty percent of children (21,000 students) in Sarasota County qualify to receive free or reduced meals at school.
-With the Community Foundation of Sarasota County, TPF established the Fund to help children overcome challenging economic circumstances.
-Though the original concept was to have moneys circulate in and out of the fund, it became possible to endow a fund from many donors allowing resource availability in perpetuity.
-TPF’s investment of $444,000 had a different and better long term result.
+With the Community Foundation of Sarasota County, TPF established the fund to help children overcome challenging economic circumstances.
+Though the original concept was to have money circulate in and out of the fund, it became possible to endow a fund from many donors allowing resource availability in perpetuity.
+TPF’s investment of $444,000 had a different and better long-term result.

 Other ways TPF demonstrates its commitment to learning

 • Its consultant model allows TPF to facilitate the discovery of shared aspirations.
 This model emphasizes cultivating the environment for learning and sharing among people and organizations to employ meaningful processes to discern the best solutions together.